 I took a look at the "filter" option in my own Gmail settings, and it turns out that you can easily set incoming emails containing specific words to be forwarded automatically.
 For example, if you want any emails containing the word password to be sent to another address, no problem.
 It also appears that the filter can delete the email from your Gmail inbox as soon as it has been forwarded, so you'd be none the wiser if a hacker was playing havoc with your incoming mail.

-IMPORTANT: If you use Gmail, it’s absolutely vital that you check your account settings now.
+Important: If you use Gmail, it's vital that you check your account settings now.

 Here's what to do: